 Part of training is recovering.
 This foam roller can get deep into your muscles and work out some of the kinks and loosen up your fascia which will allow you to get a bit more lengthening out of your muscles when stretching.
 Plus, foam rolling just feels really good.

 If you’re running in a Ragnar relay race they’re going to require that you wear a reflective belt or vest at night.
-One click and your visibility on the road increases dramatically.
-Stay safe in the winter months when the days are shorter or anytime that you run in the early morning or late at night with this reflective belt.
+We recommend this one by Nathan.
+It’s lightweight and packs down small.
+Your visibility on the road also increases dramatically when you wear it.
+Stay safe in the winter months when the days are shorter or anytime that you run in the early morning or late at night with 360-degree reflection.

 I’ve trained and run in four different marathons and each time I had to come up with a nutrition plan for race day.
 During one race, and training leading up to the race, I used these Shot Bloks.
 They taste similar to gummy bears and are easy on the gut after many miles are in the books.
 Plus they don’t melt or create a mess and they’re also easy to eat when you’re mid-stride.
 I’d pick these over gels any day.